How to Support Food Donation in the San Diego Region

 - Department of Environmental Health: Charitable Feeding Operations, Food Donation FAQs & State Law Protections, and information on the Food Program

-- Department of Public Works: Food Donation Guide for Organizations
+- Department of Public Works and Department of Environmental Health and Quality: Food Donation Guide for Organizations

 Harvesting Excess Produce for Food Donation -- Gleaning